 Cause

 Although I didn’t initially understand why it happened, the error is quite clear.
-The attribute name, in my case ApplicationIntent was invalid.
+The attribute name, in my case, ApplicationIntent, was invalid.

-Only thing I was sure:
+The only thing I was sure:

-- It wasn’t a case-sensitive issue I was sure about that because this was an auto-generated binding file and the only thing I did was to change the receive port and receive location names
+binding file, and the only thing I did was to change the receive port and receive location names

 To demystify the problem, I ended up:

-- Manually creating the receive port;
+- Manually creating the receive port.

-- Export the bindings;
+- Export the bindings.

-- And compare the bindings;
+- And compare the bindings.

 I end up realizing that, because I didn’t have access to the client and I was with limit access to my dev machines, I end up creating the Schemas and the transformations using a different version: BizTalk Server 2016.